Skhumbuzomasemola/Wireframing/README.md

 - **Guides Development**: Serves as a blueprint for creating high-fidelity mockups, prototypes, and final products.
 - **User-Centered Design**: Helps ensure that user experience (UX) is considered from the start.

+  ## Key Elements of a Wireframe

+A well-designed wireframe includes several essential elements that help define the layout and usability of a product:

+### 1. **Layout Structure**
+The overall framework or skeleton of the page that shows where major elements are positioned.
+**Example**: A three-column layout with a sidebar on the left, main content in the center, and ads or additional links on the right.
+This helps define content hierarchy and visual balance.

+### 2. **Navigation**
+Menus, links, tabs, or buttons that allow users to move between different sections or pages.
+**Example**: A top navigation bar with links to Home, Services, About Us, and Contact makes it easy for users to find information quickly.

+### 3. **Content Placement**
+Specific areas where text, images, videos, and other content will appear on the screen.
+**Example**: Placing a hero image with a headline at the top of a landing page grabs attention and directs users to the call-to-action below.

+### 4. **Functionality**
+Interactive components that support user actions, such as forms, buttons, and search bars.
+**Example**: A "Book Now" button below a product description allows users to take immediate action, improving conversion rates.